cybozu-go/neco/docs/neco.md

 ### `external-ip-address-block`

 Specify an IP address block assigned to Nodes by a LoadBalancer controller.
 This value is used as metadata in the ignition template.

+### `registry`

+Specify registry name and mirror server URL for containerd. (e.g. `neco config set registry quay http://10.72.32.200:5000`) This value is used as metadata in the ignition template.

 Use case